- Your small charity should treat its staff and volunteers with respect, and have a positive organisational attitude to its people.

 - Your recruitment strategy will be shaped by whether you need staff or volunteers, the number of people your charity requires, and the work your charity is doing.

 - Charities should ensure that they have adequate pre-engagement checks in place when employing new staff or volunteers.

 - Ongoing staff and volunteer management occurs through planning, processes and procedures.

 - Handovers and inductions play a vital role in having new arrivals feel welcome and become quickly productive.

 The ACNC is the national regulator for charities, but we do not have jurisdiction over charity staff and volunteer management.

 While we have an interest in ensuring charities are run well and adhere to ACNC Governance Standards, other regulators set the tone – and the law – in this area.

-Ultimately, your charity must follow the laws of the land, be they Federal, state or territory or even local council regulations.
+Ultimately, your charity must follow the laws of the land, be they federal, state or territory or even local council regulations.

 Publicly express your appreciation, as well as thanking volunteers and staff privately.
 Show your appreciation in your annual report, on your website or even with a small function or get-together at the end of the year.

-Doing so means so much to people, and helps foster a positive relationship.
+Showing your appreciation means so much to people, and helps foster a positive relationship.